What are Average Gas & Electricity Bills in Ireland?

 How does Ireland’s energy usage compare to other countries?

-The solution is to implement energy-saving measures not only in households but also across the industries producing most of our carbon emissions, to reduce our both our carbon footprint and cut down on the financial impact on households.
+The solution is to implement energy-saving measures in households and across the industries producing most of our carbon emissions.
+This will help to reduce both our carbon footprint and cut down on the financial impact on households.
+Ireland has also implemented a carbon tax to disincentive the use of fossil fuels and provide financing for offsetting CO2 emissions and investing in renewable technology.

 Smart meters are just one part of the solution to us becoming more energy aware, and the construction of the Celtic Interconnector should also exert downward pressure on the price of energy in Ireland, leading to cheaper electricity.